Die Cut Gaskets & Pads, Gasket Die Cutting

 Considerations for Cutting Gaskets and Pads

-- Geometry – Parts with thin walls may not die cut well, may require waterjet cutting.
+- Geometry – Parts with thin walls less than 0.1″ may not die cut well, and may require waterjet cutting.

-- Material Type – Certain materials are susceptible to deformation, which may or may not be acceptable depending on the particular application.
+- Material Type – Certain materials are susceptible to deformation in the form of edge concavity, which may or may not be acceptable depending on the particular application.

-- Material Thickness – The thickness, in conjunction with the durometer, plays a significant role in how well the material can be cut or if it can be die cut at all.
+- Material Thickness – The thickness, in conjunction with the density, plays a significant role in how well the material can be cut or if it can be die cut at all.

 - Tolerances – By the nature of soft good materials, the tolerances need to be “looser” than sheet metal tolerances.
 Parts requiring tight tolerances may need solid steel tooling or water jet cutting instead of steel rule cutting.